-"It is wisdom to know others; It is enlightenment to know one's self."
+It is wisdom to know others; It is enlightenment to know one's self. – Lao-Tzu, Chinese philosopher

-This person never said thoughtless things, considered the needs and feelings of others, took responsibility for her mistakes, was humble about her strengths, and was aware of how her words and actions affected others.
-Put simply, this person was great to work with!
+This person considered the needs and feelings of others, took responsibility for her mistakes, was humble about her strengths, never said thoughtless things, and was aware of how her words and actions affected others.

 Self-awareness is one of the most important qualities that you can have as a leader, and developing self-awareness is important in both your personal and professional life.

 In this article we'll look at self-awareness in more detail, and we'll explore how you can develop yours.